IBRice101/CMP309-Moodr/README.md

 ###  At least 3 screens/pages showing different aspects of the app and utilising multiple layouts, views and/or UI widgets.
 These can include Activities, Tabs, Fragments, Navigation Drawer menus, pop-up dialogs, webviews, etc.

-The app primarily uses Activities to navigate at the moment, however a widget to launch the InputActivity from the home screen directly is planned, as well as a tab view within the activities for the reports generated, with the tabs working to shift between weekly, monthly, and yearly reports for each of TGT and Diary functionality
+The app primarily uses Activities to navigate at the moment, however a widget to launch the InputActivity from the home screen directly is planned, as well as a tab view within the activities for the reports generated, with the tabs working to shift between weekly, monthly, and yearly reports for each of TGT and Diary functionality.
+There is also a splash screen on startup.

 ### Appropriate application lifecycle, including correct navigation through Activity stack, handling of device orientation changes and correct use of lifecycle callback functions for registering/unregistering receivers and listeners, saving/restoring data, etc.